-For recent Court of Appeals cases discussing what constitutes new matter, see Blau v.
+For fairly recent Court of Appeals cases discussing what constitutes new matter, see Blau v.
 Commissioner, 924 F.3d 1261, 1279 (D.C.
 Cir.
 2019) (affirming the Tax Court and finding that, where the IRS changed from finding a substantial valuation misstatement penalty to a gross valuation misstatement penalty, "although the IRS may theoretically have had the burden of proof as to the increase in penalty, there was no additional fact to which that burden applied") and Feinberg v.
 Commissioner, 916 F.3d 1330, 1334 (10th Cir.
 2019) (holding that the Tax Court erred and should have placed the burden of proof on the IRS because substantiation of business expenses requires different evidence from finding that the business involved unlawful marijuana trafficking such that the expenses were disallowed by Code section 280E).

-Is the Tax Court petition-filing deadline still considered jurisdictional?
-Carlton Smith explains:
+The issue of whether the Tax Court petition-filing deadline is considered jurisdictional has drawn significant recent attention.
+As Carlton Smith explained in 2020: